ai-forever/sage/README.md

 normalize it to valid discrete distributions.

-✏️ "Reproduce" step is even less complicated: we just sample number of errors per sentence, their types and relative positions from corresponding distributions and apply them to correct sentence.
+✏️ "Reproduce" step is even less complicated: we just sample number of errors per sentence, their types and relative positions from corresponding distributions and apply them to a correct sentence.

-As stated, you need parallel dataset to "fit" SBSC.
+As stated, you need parallel a dataset to "fit" SBSC.
 We provide a set of four datasets with natural errors covering exhaustive range of domain:

 - **RUSpellRU**: texts collected from [LiveJournal](https://www.livejournal.com/media), with manually corrected typos and errors;